BriskenFinancials/use-case-template/cards/UC10000426-Y-01-co-create-a-success-story-with-brisken.md

 # Co-create a Success Story with Brisken

+This activity leads into the transition from 'Conduct final project review and closure'.
 Schedule a final interview with stakeholders from both the customer and brisken.
 Collect qualitative and quantitative outcomes of the project.
-You gain a professionally crafted success story that highlights your organization’s innovation, leadership, and tangible results

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-Y-01-top.png)